Personal income tax in Italy (IRPEF)

 Tax on income of Italian residents

-According to the Italian law, an individual qualifies as a resident of Italy for income tax purposes in a tax period (i.e. the calendar year) if at least one of the following alternative conditions is fulfilled for majority (183 days) of the same tax period:
+Under Italian tax law, an individual is considered a resident of Italy for income tax purposes if, for more than half of the tax year (183 days), at least one of the following conditions is met:

-• they have their residence in Italy for civil law purposes.
-Residence is defined as the place in which the person has his habitual abode;
+• They maintain their residence in Italy according to civil law, which is defined as the place where the individual has their habitual abode.

 Tax assessment basis